Mathématique: Chapter 78

 “And zip your jacket.”
 Young leaned into the stone-solid authority he was so good at projecting.

 In his more adventurous moments, Rush felt a desire to be on the receiving end of authority like that.
-He wanted the lot of it directed squarely his way so he could methodically, systematically, deliberately dismantle it.
+He wanted the lot of it directed squarely his way so he could methodically, systematically, and deliberately dismantle it.
 Like cutting the camshaft chain in a combustion engine.
 Young seemed so terribly certain of himself; so determined to make the world fall in line.
-In the absence of personal memory, he found he wanted a contest of wills and worldview.
+In the absence of personal memory, Rush found he wanted a contest of wills and worldview.
 To see which of them would cave.
 Who would come out on top.
 He wanted to know the kinetics.
 The stability.
 The holding patterns, if any patterns ever held.

-Eli hitched the zipper on his expedition jacket and zipped it to the neck.
+Eli hitched the zipper on his expedition shell and zipped it to the neck.
 “This thing is kinda the worst.”
-He tried to straighten the seams, but only succeeded in pulling the thing more askew.
+He tried to straighten the seams, but only succeeded in pulling the jacket more askew.
 “And why does yours look so good somehow?”

 Rush resisted the impulse to run a hand over the charcoal jacket.
 “Vala had it tailored.”